Alfresco/docs-alfresco/search-enterprise/latest/install/jar.md

 ---
-title: Overview
+title: Install with jar
 ---

-Alfresco Search Enterprise 3.0 consists of Alfresco Content Services, Elasticsearch Server, and the Elasticsearch connector.
-The Alfresco Elasticsearch connector can be deployed using JAR files, Docker Compose, or Helm charts.

-## Prerequisites

-* Alfresco Content Services 7.1 that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database, for more see [Install overview](https://docs.alfresco.com/content-services/latest/install/)
-* Elasticsearch server 7.10.
-It may be used as a standard managed service or can be installed with the default configuration, for more see [Install Elasticsearch server](#install-elasticsearch-server)
-* Elasticsearch Connector 3.0.0

-> **Note:** Alfresco Repository must be configured in order to use Elasticsearch as Search Subsystem (named `elasticsearch`).

-## Install using JAR files

 Use this information to install Alfresco Elasticsearch Connector on the same machine as Alfresco Content Services.

+### Prerequisites

+* Alfresco Content Services 7.1
+* Elasticsearch server 7.10.1
+* JDK 11 or OpenJDK 11

 ### Installation sequential steps